-Dr. Jonathan T. Deland, MD, came to Hospital for Special Surgery on July 1, 1991 from Brigham and Women’s Hospital in Boston.
+Dr. Jonathan T. Deland, MD, came to Hospital for Special Surgery on July 1, 1991, from Brigham and Women’s Hospital in Boston.
 He is the recipient of an NIH Grant on Posterior Tibial Tendon Insufficiency.
-Dr. Deland initiated the creation and is now a Co-Chief of the Foot and Ankle Center at HSS.
+Dr. Deland initiated the creation of the Foot and Ankle Service at HSS.

 Foot and Ankle Sport Injuries